Kamil Tolon: Relocation due to fire

-In December 1957, Tolon bought a 14 acre field near Soğukpınarlı.
-On 24 August 1958, a major fire destroyed 1130 shops at Kapalıçarşı and Cumhuriyet Street, including Tolon's shop.
+In December 1957, Tolon bought a 14 acre field near the village of Soğukpınarlı.
+On 24 August 1958, a major fire destroyed 1130 shops at the bazaar (kapalıçarşı) and Cumhuriyet Street in Bursa, including Tolon's shop.
 Taking advantage of the chaos, several of his machines were looted by people.
 Despite the fire completely burning down his workshop, he temporarily continued his work in tents of the Turkish Red Crescent.
-Tolon was the first to resume production of those who were affected by the fire.
+Tolon was one of the first to resume production among those manufacturers who were affected by the fire.
 Following the fire, Tolon started to plan a factory at the field near Soğukpınarlı.
 Construction began in 1959, with Tolon himself making the drawings and being the architect.
 Production of machines at the factory started in 1960.
-Sales increased with the new factory, with Tolon opening locations at 64 of 67 provinces in the country.
-The model was produced until the mid-1960s.
+Sales increased with the new factory, with Tolon opening stores in 64 of the 67 provinces in Turkey.

 Later ventures

 Kamil Tolon was the chairman of the executive board of Bursa Chamber of Commerce and Industry from 1963 to 1965 and played a vital role in the founding of the first organized industrial zone of Turkey.
 He was one of the founding members of the Justice Party.
-He considered becoming a member of the Grand National Assembly of Turkey, but wasn't able to due to an "out of sorts environment".
+He considered becoming a member of the Grand National Assembly of Turkey, but was not able to due to an uneasy atmosphere within the party.
 Tolon was one of the 28 people allowed to vote to select the chairman of the party in 1964.

 He died on 23 July 1978 in Geneva, Switzerland after suffering from an embolism following a heart surgery at the age of 66.
-His is buried in the Emir Sultan Cemetery, Bursa, next to the Emir Sultan Mosque.
+He is buried in the Emir Sultan Cemetery, Bursa, next to the Emir Sultan Mosque.
 His son Dara moved the factory to İzmir after his death.
 The old factory in Bursa was demolished in 2017 as part of an urban renewal project.

 Legacy

 Kamil Tolon is thought to be an important figure in Turkish industrialism.
-Süleyman Demirel considered Kamil Tolon to be of the people who initiated industrialization movements in Bursa and across the whole country.
-He added that Tolon had made "great contributions" for him to become the leader of the Justice Party.
-According to a Sabah article from 2004, when mothers were asked to name a company from their era, many said Tolon first.
+Turkish president and Justice Party leader Süleyman Demirel considered Kamil Tolon to be one of the people who initiated industrialization movements in Bursa and across the country.
+He added that Tolon had made "great contributions" for him to become the leader of the party.
+According to a 2004 article in the Turkish newspaper Sabah, when mothers were asked to name a company from their era, many first named Tolon Makina.
 The newspaper joked that "even Greeks were using the machines of Tolon."
 An arts and science school in Osmangazi, Bursa, is named after Tolon.